boldflight/BibleConverter/test_EPUB/output/jer.md

 They are coming to Zion to declare there how the Lord our God is getting revenge, getting revenge for what they have done to his temple.

+[29] “Call for archers to come against Babylon!
 Summon against her all who draw the bow.
 Set up camp all around the city.
 Do not allow anyone to escape!